fastly/fastly-php/docs/Api/HistoricalApi.md

 getUsage($options): \Fastly\Model\HistoricalUsageAggregateResponse // Get usage statistics
 ```

 Returns usage information aggregated across all Fastly services and grouped by region.
+To aggregate across all Fastly services by time period, see [`/stats/aggregate`](#get-hist-stats-aggregated).

 ### Example
 ```php